Climate Change and Problems with Plastic

 To resolve these challenges, we believe that a transition is needed from a so-called linear economy of consuming resources and disposing of products, to a circular economy in which renewable resources are used and other resources are utilized efficiently as well as collected for reuse to prevent waste.

 Adopting a life cycle assessment (LCA) approach, we are striving to bring about a circular economy through efforts focused on both climate change and problems with plastic.

 System and Responsible Officers

 The director in charge of the Corporate Sustainability Committee is the responsible officer.

-The Corporate Sustainability Committee is responsible for deliberation on policy, strategy, planning, and countermeasures concerning climate change and plastic waste.
+The Corporate Sustainability Committee is responsible for deliberation on policy, strategy, planning, and countermeasures concerning climate change and plastic issues.
 The deliberation results are then reported to the Management Committee.
 The agendas are then, as necessary, discussed and deliberated also by the Group-wide Strategy Committee meetings and the Management Committee.
 The Board of Directors then finalizes the agendas and monitors them.
 The Corporate Sustainability Committee has formed subcommittees dedicated to climate change and plastic issues to discuss concrete actions.